 We first describe how each node chooses the data transmitting channel and how the single-hop links are built.
-Then, we propose a scheme of having a virtual backbone to calculate the area route, and using multiple links to transmit data simultaneously intra and inter areas until the destination node is reached.
+Then, we propose a scheme of having a virtual backbone to calculate the area route, and use multiple links to transmit data simultaneously within and between areas until the destination node is reached.